STRATEGIC

 • Portfolio Companies – Companies already inside the portfolio.

 Investors want to ensure that companies they fund are prepared for the future and have the capability to anticipate risks and opportunities.
-Here are key use cases where investors would request a Strategic Foresight Maturity Assessment (SFMA):
+Here are key use cases where investors would request a SFMA:

 1. Evaluating Long-Term Resilience Before Investment